 When you import meshes into Cascadeur, you need to attach them to a Center of Mass for them to work correctly.

 To do this:

 2. Select the Center of Mass.

-3. Select Center of Mass → Snap mesh to the center of mass from the Objects menu:
+3. Select Center of Mass → Snap mesh to the center of mass from the Commands menu: